svoronkovdev/Kubernetes-course/README.md

 `kubectl describe nodes | grep ExternalIP`    -show External IP from all worker nodes

-`kubectl describe nodes | grep InternalIP`    -show External IP from all worker nodes port where our service also need specify port from get svc
+`kubectl describe nodes | grep InternalIP`    -show Internal IP from all worker nodes port where our service also need specify port from get svc(for minicube)

 `kubectl delete services my-webserver`    -delete service my-webserver